fcunial/String-Kernel/README.md

 Consider a machine with 2 sockets and 12 physical cores per socket, and assume that we run the count-only variant of the one-string iterator with 12 threrads on a real 22GB DNA text (index size in RAM 6.5 GB).
 By pinning the threads and memory to a specific socket, the running time becomes **approx. 11% smaller** that the time without pinning.
 Using 24 threads, however, makes the program faster.

+### Pinning the iterator to a socket

+Please refer to the [numactl man page](https://linux.die.net/man/8/numactl) for details on NUMA management.
+Here we just give a quick walkthrough.

 To list the available sockets in the system, type:
 ```
 $ numactl --hardware